syedmouaazfarrukh/awsome-cloud-resource/use-cases/containers/readme.md

 - AWS provides a free tier for ECS, covering a certain amount of container and task resources.
 - Additional costs may include data transfer and storage for processed data in Amazon S3 or a data warehouse.

+**Step by Step Implementation:**

+1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?resource=download) to be used as sample.
+2.

 ### Solution 2: Serverless Batch Processing with AWS Lambda and Step Functions

 **Description:**